Home Heat Pump Guide

 Does my property need a minimum EPC rating?

 No. There is no minimum EPC rating required.
-However, any EPC recommendations for loft or cavity wall insulation must be addressed before the grant is approved.
+However, any EPC recommendations for loft or cavity wall insulation must be addressed.

 Can I get the BUS grant if I already have a heat pump?

-No. The grant is for replacing fossil fuel heating systems.
-If you already have a heat pump, you are not eligible.
+No. The grant is for replacing fossil fuel heating systems only.

 Is there a property value cap for the BUS grant?